 Packing List to South America

 When traveling to any point or country in the world, we need to be sure that you are ready for any eventualities, because guess what?
 Things can happen.
-The good news is that I found a fantastic travel insurance that covers even the most extreme or adventurous travelers.
+The good news is that I found travel insurance that covers even the most extreme or adventurous travelers.
 Check it here

 - Shirts – 5